-The Chinese 5-Spice is worth seeking out, if you don’t already have this lovely spice on hand.
-It makes the dish full of nuances, complex and mildly spicy.
-(This spice powder combination, by the way, is also excellent for making kraut– one with grated apple, carrot and optional cabbage.)
+The Chinese 5-Spice is worth seeking out if you don’t already have this lovely spice on hand.
+Chinese 5-Spice makes the dish full of nuances, complex and mildly spicy.
+(This spice powder combination, by the way, is also excellent for making kraut– one with grated apple, carrot and cabbage.)

 What to do?
 Rejoice!
 You have two more easy meals waiting for you!

 Freeze the sauce, or eat Chinese food for two more nights.

 Here’s how: The first night you can cube or place whole chicken thighs into the sauce, boneless and skinless.
 Add chopped broccoli, too.
 Simmer until the chicken is cooked through.
 If you left the thighs whole, shred them, using two forks.
 Serve over riced cauliflower, over white rice, or just so.

 The second night, which is really your third meal with this sauce, you can cook up 1-1/2 to 2 pounds ground beef in a large skillet.
 Add zucchini or sautéed onions or mushrooms, whatever else you like.
 When the meat and veggies are mostly cooked, add the remaining sauce and cook to combine for 2 to 3 minutes.
 This is yummy.
 It’s goulash-y and super comforting.
 I put it in my daughter’s thermos for lunch one day and she came home saying, “What was that in my lunch today?
 That was so good.”
 Ha!
 Meal three on the same sauce, but it tastes new and different. 🙂

 Super happy food, this — easy, comforting, kids like it, etc. etc.

 Chinese Beef Short Ribs are easy-to-make comfort food.
 Use your crock pot or Instant Pot and only 10 minutes of labor for this delicious meal.
 Paleo, Keto, Low Carb and GAPS